DevDoodle/DevDoodle-Public/README.md

 You can visit [here](http://devdoodle.net).

 This repository is where public files will be kept and discussed.
+Feel free to fork and pull req!